The Muse and an Angel Named Trixie

 ----------------------------------------

-One thing I do religiously is Rewrite, Rewrite, Rewrite.
+One thing I do religiously is rewrite, rewrite, rewrite.
 With Outdoor Idaho scripts, I stopped after the fourth rewrite, usually because of tight deadlines, but I aways kept a copy of my original script, if only to laugh.
 Invariably, the fourth rewrite was superior to the first.
-Someone unwilling to rewrite isn’t worthy of wearing the mantle of Writer.
+Frankly, someone unwilling to rewrite isn’t worthy of wearing the mantle of Writer.

 Or sometimes I would make the cardinal mistake of not reading my words out loud first.
 It's easy to forget about the cadence, the phrasing that might work on paper but simply doesn't sound good.
 It's that delicate balance between writing for the page and writing for the ear.
-And then there are some words that I trip over when pronouncing them.
-These I try to avoid when possible, simple words like nuclear, milk, jewelry, and rural.
+And then there are some words that I trip over when pronouncing them: simple words like nuclear, milk, jewelry, and rural.

 I’m intrigued by the writers who find the process a grind.
 The solution is simple: only write about things you truly enjoy.
 When I was writing scripts for “Outdoor Idaho,” I found great comfort in getting up at four in the morning, fixing myself a cup of tea, putting my feet on the coffee table in front of the couch and opening my laptop.